ariard/lightning-rfc/12-offer-encoding.md

     - FIXME: refunds and more!
   - otherwise:
     - MUST fail the request if the `offer_id` does not refer to an unexpired offer.
-    - MUST fail the request if `amount` is present.
     - if the offer had a `quantity_min` or `quantity_max` field:
       - MUST fail the request if there is no `quantity` field.
       - MUST fail the request if there is `quantity` is not within that (inclusive) range.
     - otherwise:
       - MUST fail the request if there is a `quantity` field.
+	- if the offer included `amount`:
+	  - MUST fail the request if it contains `amount`.
+	  - MUST calculate the invoice amount using the offer `amount`.
+	  - if offer `currency` is not the invoice currency, convert to the invoice currency.
+	  - if request contains `quantity`, multiply by `quantity`.
+    - otherwise:
+	  - MUST fail the request if it does not contain `amount`.
+	  - MUST use the request `amount` as the invoice amount.
+    (Note: invoice amount can be further modiifed by recurrence below)
     - if the offer had a `recurrence`:
       - MUST fail the request if there is no `recurrence_counter` field.
       - MUST fail the request if there is no `recurrence_signature` field.